MHaggis/CBR-Queries/docs/guides/index.rst

     > process_name:ntoskrnl.exe (digsig_result_modload:"Unsigned" OR digsig_result_modload:"Explicit\ Distrust")

 Tune this how you like by changing the process name or digsig result.
 This assists with identifying any suspicious module loads by critical processes on Windows.
+If you find a malicious module load via this method, it's highly possible this is a later stage of persistence from the initial delivery.
+Definitely go back and review all data for the affected endpoint.